rust-lang/rust/text/0000-inline-semantic.md

     | `VecDeque::index` | index out of bounds |

 2. **Nice to have.** These functions are not commonly used, or the panicking condition is pretty rare.
-Often the panic information contains enough clue to fix the error without backtrace.
+Often the panic information contains enough clue to fix the error without a backtrace.
     Inlining them would bloat the binary size without much benefit.

     <details><summary>List of category 2 functions</summary>